Bubblebusters: Countering fake news, filter bubbles and echo chambers

 Experts at Michigan State University recently published a new study that reveals the behaviour of 14,000 people in Europe and the US around fake news.
 Most respondents included in the research cite that they are able to make informed decisions and avoid so called political filter bubbles.

-In a guest blog for Readie, principal investigator of the project, William H. Dutton shares top tips for navigating around fake news.
+In a guest blog for Readie, principal investigator of the project, William H. Dutton shares top tips for getting out of the bubble.

 Despite colourful anecdotes about fake news stories, voters trapped in echo chambers and personalisation creating political filter bubbles, they do not justify the panic being fanned by pundits and politicians.